 The Alcohol Health Alliance UK (AHA) promotes policies for reducing the harm caused by alcohol as set out in Health First: An evidence-based alcohol strategy for the UK.

-With one person dying every hour from alcohol-related causes, the AHA’s mission to tackle alcohol misuse has never been more important.
+With one person dying every hour from alcohol-related causes, the AHA’s mission to tackle alcohol harm has never been more important.

 The top ten policy recommendations from the AHA are: